Welcome to the Department of Pathology

 News & Announcements

-Will be our Grand Rounds Speaker on Tuesday, April 15, 2014 at noon in the Murphey Building Conference room (BF103).
-Dr. Smoller is set to lecture on "Dermatopathology in systemic diseases"
+Will be our Grand Rounds Speaker on Monday, August 4, 2014 at noon in the Murphey Building Conference room (BF103).
+Dr. Arber is set to lecture on "Update on Acute Leukemia Guidelines and Classification"